1995 Kids' Choice Awards

 The 8th Annual Nickelodeon Kids' Choice Awards was held on May 20, 1995, at the Barker Hangar in Santa Monica, California.
 Whitney Houston was the host.
 Over twenty-six million kids participated in the voting.
+This is the first show to be held at the Barker Hangar in California.

 Performers

 Glamour Girls & Melodic performed during the opening of the show.